George-Ogden/quantum/README.md

 ## Why JAX?
 It's **fast** and *differentiable*.
 I'm still thinking of a way that that would be useful.
 ## Usage
-The library is made of these mai components:
+The library is made of these main components:
 - Qubits
 - Gates
 - Circuits